steamdeck-linux/decker/readme.md

 restore -- Restore installed packages to Pacman
 install <package> -- Install a program and register it to Decker
 remove <package> -- Remove a program, and remove it from Decker
+update -- Updates packages installed with Decker
+patch <file> -- Register a file to be restorable.
+Good for config files